w103csh/GuppyVulkan/BUILD.md

 either case, the variable should point to the installation directory of a Vulkan-Headers repository built with the install target.

-When generating the project files, the absolute path to a Vulkan-Loader install directory must be provided.
+When generating the project files, the absolute path to a GLM install directory must be provided.
 This can be done by setting the `GLM_INSTALL_DIR` environment variable or by setting the `GLM_INSTALL_DIR` CMake variable with the `-D` CMake option.
 In